 Virginia and marijuana may finally become a reality this year.
-In fact, residents in Virginia, are excited about the Maryland’s Medical Marijuana Program because they may also become patients in the Maryland Cannabis Program.
+In fact, residents in Virginia are excited about Maryland’s Medical Marijuana Program because they may also become patients in the Maryland Cannabis Program.
 The state of Maryland claims to allow out of state patients into their program.
-However, they have since not approved any out of state patients in the program, and this is extremely frustrating for patients that do not reside in Maryland, but say Virginia, that really need access to medical cannabis.
+However, they have since not approved any out-of-state patients in the program, and this is extremely frustrating for patients that do not reside in Maryland, but say Virginia, that really need access to medical cannabis.

 So, what ailments qualify for the medical cannabis in Maryland?
 Well, patients from this state who are diagnosed with one of the following severe, life-threatening, and debilitating medical conditions are afforded with legal protection under this law.
 People who suffer from a debilitating or a chronic disease or a medical condition which result to a patient being admitted into a hospital or receive palliative care and treatment of a debilitating; or chronic disease or a medical condition which produces wasting syndrome, anorexia, cachexia, persistent muscle spasms, and severe nausea can avail this medicinal marijuana program.

 The program is designed to cater to all the medical needs of patients.
 If out of state patients can ever gain access in Maryland, it will help to combat the issue of there being no marijuana in Virginia available for medical patients.
 There are at least 200 conditions, afflictions and diseases where cannabis is proven to be of help.
 Now that medicinal marijuana is already legalized in Maryland, residents and hopefully outsiders will be able to take advantage of all the benefits that CBD and THC could give them.